 Mississippi Rottweilers emphasizes the importance of regular veterinary care for Rottie puppies to ensure proper growth and prevent disease.

 Many breeders deworm puppies at regular intervals, starting at two weeks.
 Your vet will likely recommend a schedule for deworming your puppy.
-There are over-the-counter dewormers that work well, but your vet’s recommendation is best.
+Over-the-counter dewormers work well, but your vet’s recommendation is best.

 Your Rottweiler puppy will require vaccines every four weeks from the time they are six weeks old until 18 weeks.
 To keep your puppy from contracting disease, keep it in a crate when going to the vet until it has received all puppy shots.